Kash Patel slammed for his girlfriend receiving FBI protection

 “Attacking her isn’t just wrong — it’s cowardly and jeopardizes our safety.
 My love of family will always be my cornerstone, and you will never tear that down or keep me from them.”

-Meanwhile, Watkins is mired in a lawsuit against Samuel Parker, a former candidate for the U.S. Senate, who she sued after he alleged that she had connections to Israeli Intelligence forces.
+Meanwhile, Wilkins is mired in a lawsuit against Samuel Parker, a former candidate for the U.S. Senate, who she sued after he alleged that she had connections to Israeli Intelligence forces.

-Parker, who ran for the U.S. Senate in Utah in 2018, questioned whether Watkins's rise to fame was “organic” or attributable to other forces.
+Parker, who ran for the U.S. Senate in Utah in 2018, questioned whether Wilkins’ rise to fame was “organic” or attributable to other forces.

 “Defendant Samuel Parker has repeatedly lied about Alexis Wilkins, falsely asserting and suggesting that she – an American-born country singer –is an agent of a foreign government, assigned to manipulate and compromise the director of the FBI,” Wilkins’ lawsuit states, according to Newsweek.

-The court filing also states that Watkins is a “Christian, American-born, United States citizen” and that she is “unaffiliated with any intelligence agency, much less the government of Israel.”
+The court filing also states that Wilkins is a “Christian, American-born, United States citizen” and that she is “unaffiliated with any intelligence agency, much less the government of Israel.”

 The Independent has contacted the FBI for comment.